raspberrypilearning/deck-of-cards/en/step_4.md

 For example, this will print "5 of spades" if `self.number` is `"5"` and `self.suit` is `"spades"`.

 + Run the program again and check that your new way of representing the object as text works.
+You can also customise this representation to your own liking if you prefer.